Are the benefits of ginger’s health claims justified?

-The health claims of ginger are wide-ranging and include a reduction in nausea, muscle pain, oxidative stress, risk of heart disease, obesity, and cancer risk and improved digestion, bone health, immune system functioning, and memory.
+The health claims of ginger are wide-ranging, with the top 10 health benefits of ginger including a reduction in nausea, muscle pain, oxidative stress, risk of heart disease, obesity, and cancer risk and improved digestion, bone health, immune system functioning, and memory.

 1. Relieves nausea